Gouster4/opnsense-captive-portal-template/README.md

+<h1>This is private personalized branch.
+Every commit in this brunch does mean just personalization of data, not improvement in template.

+Please look at branch main</h1>

 <p>If you like my work and appreciate my commitment, you can buy me a coffee.</p>
 <p>
 <a href="https://www.buymeacoffee.com/mixmint" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important; width: 217px !important;" ></a>